 So, you are saying that Cretan traditional music has been homogenized.

 Yes, it has been homogenized and standardized.
 This "return to tradition" that everyone welcomes with joy is not a return to self-reflection.
 It is a chauvinistic, narcissistic return; I believe in what the poetess Katerina Gogou said, that “our roots are not there for us to return to them, but so that we can grow branches”.
 I would add that tradition has deep roots in a specific time-space, so that its branches can potentially spread across multiple places and times.
 Also, I believe that tradition is what can be paired to something else.
 The sterile, obsolete version of tradition that is displayed as an exhibit in a folklore museum is doomed to perish.
 In reality, what remains of tradition is only what is necessary, and the necessary is always a product of composition; and composition could never contain similar things.
 Good compositions are made from something that we consider our own, and something that we consider foreign, things that are opposed but yet complementary.

 There is, however, something special about Crete that relates to why this very old music is still being played, isn’t there?

 And of course Crete has some amazing people.
 Look, Cretans are a war tribe in decline.
 So, in the absence of wars, they engage in displays of masculinity, in displays of wealth, in illegal activities and so on.
 But nevertheless, there are minorities of Cretans who are real poetic warriors.
 There are people with soul, with self-denial, amazing warriors and citizens, in the sense of assuming responsibility for all; with all the hospitality, the openness towards diversity, the eternal enthusiasm, the self-abnegation, all this wonderful graceful exaggeration.
 This is unique.
 Truly unique.
-But they are minorities, as they always were, only now these minorities are even smaller.
+But these are minorities, as they always were, only now these minorities are even smaller.

 What about the village Anogia in particular?
 It seems to produce an endless string of talented musicians.